Jibneh Harra (Spicy Cheese)

 Saucy and spicy, cubes of fried halloumi are coated with a fresh paste of chilis, red bell pepper, garlic, lemon and olive oil.
 This thickens in the pan into a meaty, bright orange sauce laced with green onions, fresh coriander and topped with toasted sesame seeds.
 This is the epitome of clean comfort food.

 Take care to dry your halloumi thoroughly before frying to get an even golden color.
 Depending on the type of cheese used, it may release some more water when added to the pan.
 The dryer it is, the better you will be able to fry it.
 Taste the cheese and get an idea of its saltiness before using, some brands are way more salty than others.
-If it is too salty, soak the halloumi for a short while in cold water and then dry thoroughly.
-Keep the saltiness of the cheese in mind as you season all components to avoid over salting.
+Keep this in mind as you season all components of the dish to avoid over salting.

 High heat is essential to avoid melting the cheese.
 You’re aiming to give it an even golden color on the outside, without drying out the center.
 Be gentle when mixing as well, so that you don’t break up any of the cubes.
 Some will get caught at the bottom of the pan as they brown, use a rubber spatula to gently release these in one piece if possible.